nyoungstudios/CopyScreenshots/README.md

 # CopyScreenshots
-Copies your screenshots for your mac into a subfolder.
+Moves your screenshots into a subfolder for your mac to help you stay organized.

 **Usage:**